v4lli/meteocool/README.md

 * **Progressive Web App:** responsive, connectivity independent and app-like.
   Add a shortcut to your iOS or Android Home Screen to use meteocool in "app mode".
-* **iOS App:** a native iOS app provides battery-efficient background location services to provide accurate rain notifications without any user interaction.
+* **iOS & Android Apps:** native iOS and Android apps provide battery-efficient background location services to allow for accurate rain notifications without user interaction.

 ![iOS Push Notifications](/doc/ios-lockscreen.png?raw=true "iOS Push notifications with preview")